Chart Color Schemes

 Emerald is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Emerald's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Emerald stood at 39.7%, with mortgaged dwellings at 52.1% and rented ones at 8.1%.
-The median monthly mortgage repayment was $2,000, similar to Melbourne metro's average, while the median weekly rent figure was $400, compared to Melbourne metro's $2,000 and $390 respectively.
+Emerald's dwelling structure, as per the latest Census data, consisted of 98.3% houses and 1.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Melbourne metro's structure which was 67.9% houses and 32.1% other dwellings.
+Home ownership in Emerald stood at 39.7%, with the rest of the dwellings either mortgaged (52.1%) or rented (8.1%).
+The median monthly mortgage repayment in Emerald was $2,000, aligning with Melbourne metro's average, while the median weekly rent figure was recorded as $400 compared to Melbourne metro's $390.
 Nationally, Emerald's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing